 Boston Scientific will provide services in kind totaling $15,000 for the winner of each challenge.

-M2D2 will provide laboratory bench space in the M2D2 Accelerator.
+M2D2 will provide laboratory bench space in the M2D2 Accelerator to the winner of each challenge.

-Spotlight Award: MeHI will offer a spotlight award of $10,000 to a team of their choosing.
+Spotlight Award: MeHI will offer a spotlight award of $10,000 to a finalist team of their choosing.